 Issuer A) and industry sector.
 In instances where classifying an issuer using its industry sector could make an issuer identifiable, we have not included the industry sector in Part I.A.

-The report may also include certain deficiencies that do not relate directly to the sufficiency or appropriateness of evidence the auditor obtained to support its audit opinion(s) but nevertheless relate to instances of non-compliance with PCAOB standards or rules.
+The report may also include certain deficiencies that relate to instances of non-compliance with PCAOB standards or rules other than those where the firm had not obtained sufficient appropriate audit evidence to support its opinion(s).
 These are included in Part I.B of the inspection report.

-- Enforcement and Other Referrals: The inspection team may refer matters, where appropriate, to the Division of Enforcement and Investigations, and/or, consistent with requirements of the Sarbanes-Oxley Act and PCAOB Rule 4004, to the SEC or other appropriate federal, state or foreign law enforcement or regulatory authorities.
+- Enforcement and other referrals: The inspection team may refer matters, where appropriate, to the PCAOB’s Division of Enforcement and Investigations, and/or—consistent with requirements of the Sarbanes-Oxley Act and PCAOB Rule 4004—to the Securities and Exchange Commission or other appropriate regulatory or law enforcement authorities (federal, state, or foreign).

 Process for Reviewing Firms’ Quality Control Systems

 The PCAOB’s QC 20 standard, System of Quality Control for a CPA Firm’s Accounting and Auditing Practice, specifies that a firm’s quality control policies and procedures should encompass the following elements:

 - Acceptance and continuance of issuer audit engagements

 PCAOB inspection teams conduct quality control reviews through the following process:

 - Assess a firm’s quality control system: The inspection team’s assessment is derived from results of procedures specifically related to a firm's quality control system as well as from analysis of the deficiencies